If we ask to imagine a picture of a programmer then what would be your answer? Close your eyes for 30 seconds and think about it…What’s your answer?

 The software industry is male-dominated and people firstly imagine a picture of a male when they are asked to remember something about coding.
 A lot of people think that to become a programmer you should be good at maths, science and you should be good at using logical and analytical skills which can not be handled by women.
-Well we need to mention that first programmer of the world, Ada Lovelace, was a woman.
+Well, we need to mention that the first programmer of the world, Ada Lovelace, was a woman.

 Grace Murray Hopper (developed the first compiler for programming language.), Adele Goldstine (help created the world’s first electronic digital computer.), Jean E. Sammet (developed FORMAC programming language, a variation of FORTRAN), Marissa Mayer (one of the earliest programmers in Google), they all are the influential women programmers who contributed their programming skills and inspired other female programmers to enter into this field.

 - A lot of people think that programmers can solve hardware problems.
-They can fix computer-related issues, hack someone’s password and things like that.
+They can fix computer-related issues, hack someone’s password, and things like that.
 Please don’t ask them to do these things and judge their skills.